elikary/sigir2020/README.md

 - **Recommendation:** we used Librec 2.0 library to run the algorithms of our experiments (See **librec-2.0.0** folder)
 - **Evaluation:** we created some scripts in Python to run evaluation in our experiments (See **FP_metrics** folder)

-### OS support
-The code was tested on Linux

-        NAME="Red Hat Enterprise Linux Server"
-        VERSION="7.7 (Maipo)"

-Can possibly run on OSX however this has not been tested yet.

 ## Datasets
 For convinience we have uploaded the datasets used for all the experiments presented in the paper.
 Please see the folder:
 `sigir2020/librec-2.0.0/data`